touzet/pampa/README.md

 Note that you can specify multiple peptide tables by using the -p option repeatedly.

-_Inference of PTMs_:  TO DO

-_Examples_: Sample peptide tables can be found in the 'Peptide_tables' folder.

 ### Running the program without peptide tables (-f and -d)